-- projects that have already received a prize awarded by a European Institution.
+- projects which have already received a prize awarded by a European Institution.
 This includes the final three winners of the previous editions of European Charlemagne Youth Prize Competition

 - projects submitted manually or by post, projects with incomplete applications or applications sent in several parts

 Article 5: Assessment criteria